mlochbaum/BQN/doc/train.md

 ## Practice training

-The train `` ⊢>¯1»⌈` `` is actually a nice trick for marking first occurrences `∊𝕩` given the self-classify `⊐𝕩` without doing another search.
+The train `` ⊢>¯1»⌈` `` is actually a nice trick to get the result of [Mark Firsts](selfcmp.md#mark-firsts) `∊𝕩` given the result of [Classify](selfcmp.md#classify) `⊐𝕩`, without doing another search.
 Let's take a closer look, first by applying it mechanically.
 To do this, we apply each "argument" to the train's argument, and then combine them with the combining functions.

     (⊢ > ¯1 » ⌈`) 𝕩
     (⊢𝕩) > (¯1) » (⌈`𝕩)